 Programme Specific Approval Panels

-A Programme Specific Approval Panel (PSAP) has delegated authority from the Programme Approval Steering Committee (PASC) to approve programmes.
+A Programme Specific Approval Panel (PSAP) has delegated authority from the Programme Approval and Development Sub-Committee (PADSC) to approve programmes.
 It is a specially convened panel created to approve a new programme proposal.
 The PSAP is the panel to which the Programme Design Team present their proposals.
 Each PSAP is specific to a programme or a suite of related programmes.

 The purpose of the PSAP is to set conditions for the approval of the programme (or programmes) and to grant approval based on meeting those conditions.
 As part of this process, it will need to verify the delivery viability, including any collaborative provision arrangements, and will include an external peer review.
 It will also ensure that the Design Process Principles have been followed and are reflected in the Programme and Module documentation.